 Helpful hints for having a career conversation with your child

-· Once you've talked generally, ask questions to get your child to focus on themselves.
-Explore their interests, things they are good at and their personal values.
+Once you've talked generally, ask questions to get your child to focus on themselves.
+Explore their interests, things they are good at and their values.

 What to avoid

-What are some good times to talk careers with my kids?
+What are some good times to talk about careers with my kids?

-There are many opportunities in the course of everyday life for you to start career conversations with your kids.
+There are many opportunities every day for you to start career conversations with your kids.
 For example, if your child points out something that they would like to buy when they're older, you can start a conversation with questions like, "I wonder what someone has to do to afford that?" or "That's a great ..... what do you think the owner does?"

 In the car

 Some TV programmes will lend themselves to career conversations more easily than others.
-For example, shows like Crime Stoppers, Grey’s Anatomy, Australia’s Next Top Model can give you the opportunity to talk about different types of careers.
+For example, shows like Crime Stoppers, Grey’s Anatomy, Australia’s Next Top Model can allow you to talk about different types of careers.
 For example:

-- Grey’s Anatomy: "I think this show gives you the wrong idea about what doctors and nurses actually do.
+Grey’s Anatomy: "I think this show gives you the wrong idea about what doctors and nurses do.
 I think everyone interested in these jobs should do some real-life work experience."